g-gisbert/Inpainting-Holes-In-Folded-Fabric-Meshes/README.md

 ## Build Instructions

 The project requires CGAL to be installed on your computer.
-You can find the instructions to install CGAL [here](https://doc.cgal.org/latest/Manual/installation.html) .
-It also relies on geometry-central, polyscope and libIGL as well as a C++17 compiler.
+Instructions for installing CGAL can be found [here](https://doc.cgal.org/latest/Manual/installation.html).
+It also requires on geometry-central, polyscope and libIGL as well as a C++17 compiler.
 You can build the project as follows:
 ```